SafeG3Ar/gid-planner/README.md

 - React
 - Material UI

 The team has familiarized themselves with the new user interface framework *Material UI*.
-The mock up pages of the app have been discusssed and created.
+The mock up pages of the app have been discussed and created.
 The user interface outline of the app has been developed by the team.
 The following pages and components are completed:
 - Task Form
 - Calendar
 - NavBar